circlefin/malachite/specs/english/forced-updates/README.md

 - the new validator set is defined by data from L1 and L2
     - the last block of L2 proved to L1 (validator set, staged and unstaged updates; TODO: clarify with Starkware)
     - stale registrations from L1;
-        - they must appear as transactions in the L2 block (so that L1 can verify they have been handled),
+        - they must appear as transactions in the L2 block (so that L1 can verify they have been handled; TODO: verify with Starknet),
         - in contrast to the normal flow, they must be applied instantaneously (to the metadata, that is, the validator set)

 **Observation** assumption/design decision: full nodes (validators) need to observe L1 (stale registrations, last proven block) and L2 for this.